 Lack of trust.
 Trust is the foundation of any successful team.
 No trust, no team.

 Lack of honest feedback.
 A team that does not ‘tell it like it is’ will lead to the company’s demise.

 Toxic behaviors and team chemistry.
 Team members should be expected to bring their best thinking and behaviors, with the intent of creating better thinking and behaviors through their interaction with one another.
 Anything less than that should be unacceptable.

 Lack of fairness and consistency.
 Bending the rules, or showing favoritism only creates distrust, dissension, and resentment within an executive team, and destroys its sense of community and common goals.

 Misunderstand Customer Wants

 To SmartScaleTM a company must have direct knowledge of the customer and deep insight into the customer.
 Research tells us that organizations that leverage customer behavioral insights outperform peers by 85 percent in sales growth and more than 25 percent in gross margin.
 Most mid-life companies are capitalizing on only a fraction of the data they’ve collected – or worse yet, are not collecting the data they need.
 Legacy systems, spotty automation, and isolated databases are common obstacles.
-Models and dashboards, if they exist, may be using stale data, and essential processes may handicapped by manual interaction.
+Models and dashboards, if they exist, maybe using stale data, and essential processes may be handicapped by manual interaction.

-We frame direct knowledge of and deep insight into the customer in terms of the job the customer hires you to do, where the customer’s experience with your company takes them from and delivers them to, and what wants (Power, Achievement or Affiliation) this process resolves.
-We combine subjective and objective analysis techniques to deliver a data-driven intelligence system for identifying, inspiring and addressing customer wants in a specific sequence in order to achieve category leadership and transform the audience into a community.
+We frame direct knowledge of and deep insight into the customer in terms of the job the customer hires you to do, where the customer’s experience with your company takes them from and delivers them to, and what wants (Power, Achievement, or Affiliation) this process resolves.
+We combine subjective and objective analysis techniques to deliver a data-driven intelligence system for identifying, inspiring, and addressing customer wants in a specific sequence in order to achieve category leadership and transform the audience into a community.

 Misaligned Customer Experience